zonemaster/zonemaster/docs/public/configuration/tld-url-specification.md

    section [TXT record], with the URL to be used.
 3. The URL for registration services found in the IANA RDAP database as specified below in section [URL from IANA RDAP database].
-4. The fallback is to return the absense of a URL.
+4. The fallback is to return the absence of a URL.

 Both in the [Backend configuration] and the [TXT record] there may be a blocking policy to prevent any URL from being returned.
 See details in the sections below.